 Marisa Vickery is a mom, educator, innovator, STEM & STEAM advocate, Drone Edu aficionado, Maker, Learner, and over-user of exclamation marks!

-Through 18 years in education, Marisa has taught Middle School Computer Design, Dance, Geology, Pre-K, Kindergarten, First Grade, and currently serves as the Facilitator of Learning & Innovation (FLI) at Walnut Springs Elementary School in Dripping Springs ISD.
-In her current position as a campus “FLI”, Marisa runs the Center for Learning & Innovation (CL&I), which is pretty much the most awesome place on Earth for integrating learning!
+Through 20 years in education, Marisa has taught Middle School Computer Design, Dance, Geology, Pre-K, Kindergarten, First Grade, and currently serves as the Facilitator of Learning & Innovation (FLI) at Walnut Springs Elementary School in Dripping Springs ISD, where she runs the Center for Learning & Innovation (CL&I), which is pretty much the most awesome place on Earth for integrating learning!
 The CL&I includes the campus library, Maker Space, Production Studio, and hundreds of learning tools, including 3D printers and Drones.

 Marisa graduated from San Diego State University with a Bachelor of Science in Psychology.
 Her Post Baccalaureate work was completed at Southwest Texas University with an emphasis in Elementary Education.
 Marisa lives in the Texas Hill Country will her husband and two boys.